shukriadams/http-shell/README.md

 Execute shell commands on remote systems using HTTP.
-A central coordinator can be used to chain workers togther into a high-availability mesh. http-shell is heavily inspired by Jenkin's agent system, and tries to achieve a similar result, in the simplest possible way possible.
+A central coordinator can be used to chain workers togther into a high-availability mesh.

 ## Download